Thursday, 30 December 2021

 2. Are you currently employed?

-3. Does your potential career requires a digital skills?
+3. Does your potential career require digital skills?

-4. What are the challenges you thin you may likely encounter in getting a job today?
+4. What are the challenges you think you may likely encounter in getting a job today?

-5. (Given set of options) Which of the options do you think is likely going to be Nigeria’s Challenge in digital economy?
+5. (Given a set of options) Which of the options do you think is likely going to be Nigeria’s Challenge in the digital economy?

 6. Drop your email for potential opportunities.

-The questionnaire has since being active, until recently when I decided it is time to write down the blog.
+The questionnaire has since been active, until recently when I decided it was time to write down the blog.

-This is likely going to be the best blog I have ever written so far, because I made you, the reading community, the center of the blog.
-Your inputs are very important.
+This is likely going to be the best blog I have ever written so far because I made you, the reading community, the center of the blog.
+Your input is significant.
 And in fact, your responses to the questionnaire, are in line with the facts out there.

-By the end of this blog, Insha Allah, I must have provide scientific responses to each and every question above.
+By the end of this blog, Insha Allah, I must have provided scientific responses to each and every question above.

 I will also like you to comment below, and let me know what you think as well.

-Understand: Digital technologies are rapidly changing the way we humans behave in all aspects of the society, starting from digital economy, health-care, finance, agriculture, education services, traveling, working life, personal and group communication, democracy etc. Therefore, it is very important we understand its applications in our daily lives.
+Understand: Digital technologies are rapidly changing how humans behave in all aspects of society, starting from the digital economy, health care, finance, agriculture, education services, traveling, working life, personal and group communication, democracy, etc. Therefore, we must understand its applications in our daily lives.

-The COVID19 pandemic came along with banes and blessings.
-Among its banes are global economic meltdown.
-Further throwing the low class below the poverty line, and increasing numbers of youths unemployment, global insecurity etc. It has also expose the frictions from the industrial economy that still remains with us till date.
+The COVID-19 pandemic came along with banes and blessings.
+Among its banes is the global economic meltdown.
+Further throwing the lower class below the poverty line, and increasing the numbers of youths unemployment, global insecurity, etc. It has also exposed the frictions from the industrial economy that still remain with us to date.

-The blessings can never be overemphasis.
-From our ability to work from home, I.e, remote working, from the increasing number of young people coming online, digital marketing, virtual meeting, alternative source of income and our ability to spend more time with our families.
+The blessings can never be overemphasized.
+From our ability to work from home, i.e., remote working, from the increasing number of young people coming online, digital marketing, virtual meetings, alternative sources of income, and our ability to spend more time with our families.
 This is a warning, however, the blessings are never without a cost.

 Think of the digital economy this way.
 Think of it like a tree.
 A tree has roots beneath the soil, it has a body and so many branches.
 The root of the digital economy is the broadband penetration.
-The body is the cyber infrastructure, and the branches are all aspects the internet ubiquitously extend to, from health, skills, finance, education, transport, you name it.
+The body is the cyberinfrastructure, and the branches are all aspects the internet ubiquitously extends to, from health, skills, finance, education, transport, you name it.

-The branch we seek to address in this blog is becoming employable and how to better improve on our obsolete skills to the contemporary ones.
-And if we were firms, where and how do we employ skilled labour.
-Thus, this blogs seeks to address the problems we are likely going to face from two perspectives:
+The branch we seek to address in this blog is becoming employable and how to better improve our obsolete skills to the contemporary ones.
+And if we were firms, where and how do we employ skilled labor.
+Thus, this blog seeks to address the problems we are likely going to face from two perspectives:

 1. From the perspective of the employer,